 Despite the Civil War victory that granted slaves their freedom, Jim Crow laws helped maintain a segregated society and severely limited opportunities for Blacks.
 Some might be surprised that Jim Crow rulings impacted our contemporary times in many ways.
 “Freedom Deferred” chronicles the evolution of Jim Crow laws and profiles some people who were impacted by these rulings.

-Hattie’s Lost Legacy traced the career of the first African American Oscar-winner Hattie McDaniel (best supporting actress, 1939, “Gone with the Wind”) and the many challenges she encountered along the way.
+This local special traces the career of the first African American Oscar-winner Hattie McDaniel (best-supporting actress, 1939, “Gone with the Wind”).
 Upon her death in 1952, she left her historic Oscar to Howard University as a “beacon of hope and inspiration” to Howard University in Washington, DC.
-In the late 1960’s, amongst political upheaval in the nation’s capital, the Oscar was lost, misplaced, stolen or possibly thrown in the Potomac River.
-Hattie’s Lost Legacy traced McDaniel’s storied career, her Oscar win, and the eventual disappearance of her Academy Award.
-Guests included 2010 Oscar winner Mo’Nique and Los Angeles Times film historian and critic Tom O’Neil.
-This program was nominated for a regional Emmy Award and won the national Alliance for Women in Media Award (Gracie Award) for Outstanding Public Affairs special.
+In the late 1960s, amongst political upheaval in the nation’s capital, the Oscar was lost, misplaced, stolen, or possibly thrown in the Potomac River.
+What happened to it?